How Light Is Used To Create Images-4

 The term “speedlight” refers to smaller, less powerful flash units like the one below:

-These are not professional studio flash units and, by comparison are usually only around 100 watt/seconds of power, but they are small and very handy.
-They can be mounted on a camera or used off-camera when mounted on a light stand or other place.
+These are not professional studio flash units and, by comparison are only capable of putting out only around 100 watt/seconds of power, but they are small and very handy.
+They can be mounted on a camera or used off-camera when mounted on a light stand or other place, but even though light modifying accessories are available for them, they probably don’t have enough power to be used with umbrellas, and setting them up with umbrellas can be tricky.
+But today, these may be the only lights you may need.
+Unless you are doing regular studio shoots requiring one of the larger units above, one or two of these speedlights may suffice for many events and other outdoor use.
 One should get used to using these speedlights by following some of the earlier articles detailing specific lighting effects obtainable by placing these lights in different positions.
 (If you wish more information, kindly refer to the blog archives).